scottlepich/slow-cart/README.md

   - update inventory
   - alert user

-Requirements
+### Requirements ###

-- Get inventory on app init
+- Get inventory when App initializes
 - Cart is kept in a context
-- Use Websocket for atomic cart communication
+- Use a Websocket for atomic cart communication
-- Toast component for messaging
+- Use a toast component for user messaging